FAIRBIOTEA – Sustainable organic tea through development partnerships

 Companies must strive responsibly, actively and professionally for sustainable ecological quality management in the tea gardens.
 However, they must also pay fair and reasonable tea prices, and this applies equally to consumers, so that tea producers can finance the healthy and sustainable development of the tea agriculture.

-Therefore, sustainability and consumer protection are primarily a matter of sustainable production prices, for which European retailers, consumers and the current world economic system bear responsibility.
+Therefore, sustainability and consumer protection are primarily a matter of sustainable product prices, for which European retailers, consumers and the current world economic system bear responsibility.

 Unfortunately, in Europe we are far from meeting this standard.
 The international economic system has no rules that guarantee producers fair prices and fair treatment.